 We check whether a password manager is feature-packed.
 We also determine whether the features offered are essential, unique, or advanced, as well.

 We check for compatibility with all major platforms and browsers.
 We also look at the options available, for instance, if it has dedicated apps.

 We also look at the level of privacy, and the techniques of security used.
 For instance, we prefer services that use end-to-end encryption and keep zero logs.

 – Pricing and plans

 Price is a very crucial aspect.
-While we opt for paid password managers, we also look at how they compare with their free counterparts.
+While we opt for paid password manager products, we also look at how they compare with their free password manager counterparts.